Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Discussion

 \subsection{Subjective definitions of success is prevalent}

-In our study, both men and women mentioned success definitions related to the \textit{Affect} and \textit{Achievement} dimensions at similar rates.
-Contrary to research in other domains~\cite{dyke2006we, cho2017south, porter2019physics} which found that men relate success to tangible and objective outcomes, the men in our study often provided meanings of success related to the subjective side.
+In our study, both men and women mentioned success definitions related to the \textit{Affect} and \textit{Achievement} dimensions, and at similar rates.
+Contrary to research in other domains~\cite{dyke2006we, cho2017south, porter2019physics} that found that men relate success to tangible and objective outcomes, the men in our study often provided subjective meanings of success.

 We hypothesize that the nature of OSS defines how people see success in this context.
 OSS is an open collaboration community~\cite{forte2013defining}, in which collective work is central to the success of projects.
 Additionally, altruism, reciprocity (giving back), and maintaining high-quality social bonds are common motivations to contribute to OSS~\cite{von2012carrots,gerosa2021motivation}.
 These motivations relate to working together to create better software and for the greater good.
-Therefore, individuals who are attracted to an open-collaboration community may attribute a high value to these dimensions.
+Individuals who are attracted to an open-collaboration community may attribute a high value to these dimensions.